Editor's note: This article was updated on August 6, 2018.

 How is Lyme disease diagnosed?

-Doctors diagnose Lyme disease based on symptoms and a history of tick exposure.
-Two-step blood tests are helpful, the CDC says, if used correctly.
-However, the accuracy of the test depends on the disease stage; in the first few weeks of infection, the test may be negative, as antibodies take a few weeks to develop.
+Doctors diagnose it based on symptoms and a history of tick exposure.
+Two-step blood tests are helpful if used correctly.
+But the accuracy of the test depends on when you got infected.
+In the first few weeks of infection, the test may be negative, as antibodies take a few weeks to develop.
 Tests aren’t recommended for patients who don’t have Lyme disease symptoms.

 How is Lyme disease treated?